NosrevytsNg/Narcos-Investigation-Cyber-Forensics/README.md

 # Digital Forensic Investigation — Narcos Case Study (Windows 10 Systems)
-## Academic DFIR Case Study: “2019 Narcos”

 ## Project Summary
+Academic DFIR Case Study: “2019 Narcos”<br>

 This repository documents a university-level Digital Forensics and Incident Response (DFIR) investigation conducted for ICT378.
 The project applies forensically sound methods to analyse multiple Windows 10 systems involved in a simulated narcotics trafficking operation.

 The focus of this repository is **methodology, evidentiary reasoning, and investigative documentation**, rather than the distribution of forensic images or sensitive artefacts.